SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 3 - GNSS-INS Sensing for Pose Estimation/Module 3 - GNSS-INS Sensing for Pose Estimation.md

 ![1556604493339](assets/1556604493339.png)

-For this, we'll use what we referred to as the navigation frame.
+For this, we'll use what we referred to as the **navigation frame**.
 A very common navigation frame is one that is attached to some germane starting point and aligned with north, east, and down.
 Finally, we also often need to think about a sensor frame that is rigidly attached to a sensor like a LIDAR, a GPS receiver, or an inertial measurement unit.

 ![1556604564506](assets/1556604564506.png)